adh-partnership/ids/README.md

   [frontend README](frontend/README.md) for more information.
 2. Make sure all modules are installed by running `yarn`.
 3. Run `yarn dev` to start the dev environment.

+## Subdivision Setup

+If you are a member of the ADH Partnership, getting started is fairly easy.

+1. Open a PR to add your facility's frontend configuration, and adding it to the workflow [here](.github/workflows/build.yml).
+2. Setup your cluster as appropriate.
+You can look at ZAN's GitOps repo for more inforation [here](https://github.com/vpaza/gitops/tree/main/overlays/prod/ids).
+   1. You will need to setup the configmap to load the backend's configuration.
+Override any sensitive information (such as session's block and hash keys, database credentials, etc) utilizing secrets.
+See the [backend README](backend/README.md) for more information.

+If you are not apart of the ADH Partnership, you'll need to do a bit more work as we do not provide building and deployment for non-members.

+1. Typically you'll need to clone the repo.
+2. You'll need to provide the backend with a YAML configuration.
+See the [backend README](backend/README.md) for more information.
+This can be done at runtime.
+3. Update frontend/config.json with your desired config.
+This *must* be done prior to building as the config is embedded into the frontend.
+4. Use scripts/build.sh to build the container image.
+If you don't want to use Docker, you'll need to look at the script and Dockerfile to see the steps needed to build the frontend and backend.
+5. Deploy to your infrastructure as appropriate for it.
+The ADH Partnership utilizes Kubernetes, so you can look at step #2 above for an example.
+Any other environments is up to your webmaster to deploy.
+You will need a reverse proxy to handle the backend, the frontend is static JavaScript and can be served by any web server.

+If you have questions, please find Daniel Hawton (@TheFrozenDev on Discord, in the ZAN or VATUSA servers) and ask.
+I will not provide detailed step-by-step for all environments but can answer more general questions and provide guidance.

 ## License